Our Rocks History

 Rockland Utd Football Club was formed in 1925, and we have encountered great generations and success as a football club.

-The club have had an overwhelming set of committed and passionate supporters ranging from committee members, a long standing treasurer, web-master, secretary, players, sponsors and many other valuable associates.
-Our current chairman Sam Mouser is committed, determined and striving to push the club further forward in all aspects.
-As of the 2018/2019 season we have 12 strong and irreplaceable committee members.
+The club have had an overwhelming set of committed and passionate supporters ranging from committee members, a web-master, secretary, players, sponsors and many other valuable associates.
+Our current committee is always hard at work making sure we have our best season yet and always striving to be an attractive club which we’ve achieved over recent years with a decent reputation.

-Through the 1990s our late, great ‘Rocklander’ ‘Stan’ Fisher and legendary Rockland striker (now reserves manager) ‘Boog’ Shurey had a close connection and had dedicated themselves to the club with the vision to keep Rockland on the map for years to come.
+Through the 1990s our late, great ‘Rocklander’ ‘Stan’ Fisher and legendary Rockland striker ‘Boog’ Shurey had a close connection and had dedicated themselves to the club with the vision to keep Rockland on the map for years to come.